-- Yellowed or discolored
+- Yellowed or discolored;

-- Brittle or fragile
+- Brittle or fragile;

-- Unusually thick
+- Unusually thick;

-- Deteriorating around the edges
+- Deteriorating around the edges;

-- Disattaching from the nail bed
+- Disattaching from the nail bed.

 The infection can affect more than one fingernail or toenail at the same time.
 If your nail appears to have darkened spots underneath or if it smells putrid, these are more symptoms of nail diseases like fungal infections.
-If you’ve tried over-the-counter remedies but you haven’t seen any improvements, make an appointment at your New York City dermatology practice.
+If you’ve tried over-the-counter remedies, but you haven’t seen any improvements, make an appointment at your New York City dermatology practice.

 Who’s at Risk for Getting Fungal Nail Diseases?

 Anyone at any age can get fingernail and toenail fungus infections, given the right set of fungus-friendly circumstances.
 Older adults seem to be more susceptible because of the age of their nails.
 Aging toenails dry out, becoming more brittle.
 If a nail cracks, it provides an entry point for existing fungus.
-It doesn’t help that older people also suffer from impaired blood circulation to their legs and feet.
+It doesn’t help those older people who also suffer from impaired blood circulation to their legs and feet.